manulorente/linux-foundation-lfs101/README.md

 Here, we will concentrate on command line utilities employed to perform file and text manipulation.

-The cat command is short for concatenate and is one of the most frequently used Linux command line utilities.
+The `cat` command is short for concatenate and is one of the most frequently used Linux command line utilities.
 It is often used to read and print files, as well as for simply viewing file contents.
 To view a file, use the following command:

 ```bash
 cat filename
 ```

-For example, cat readme.txt will display the contents of readme.txt on the terminal.
+For example, `cat readme.txt` will display the contents of `readme.txt` on the terminal.
 However, the main purpose of cat is often to combine (concatenate) multiple files together.
-You can perform the actions listed in the table using cat.
+You can perform the actions listed in the table using `cat`.

-The tac command (cat spelled backwards) prints the lines of a file in reverse order.
+The `tac` command (cat spelled backwards) prints the lines of a file in reverse order.
 Each line remains the same, but the order of lines is inverted.
-The syntax of tac is exactly the same as for cat, as in:
+The syntax of `tac` is exactly the same as for `cat`, as in:

 ```bash
 tac filename